2609 Queensway Prince George, B.C. V2L 1N3 Tel: (250) 563-1236 Member Login

 By Region:

-Iskut/Atlin: This is a new major area added to the statistics.
-These statistics used to be a part of the Terrace area statistics.
-4 properties worth $1 million have changed hands in 2023; compared to 1 property worth $500,000 in 2022.
-As of March 31st, there were 5 properties of all types available through the MLS® in the Iskut/Atlin area.
+Iskut/Atlin: 6 properties worth $1.6 million have changed hands so far this year, compared to 3 properties worth $1.3 million in 2022.
+At the end of September, there were 13 properties of all types available through the MLS® in the Iskut/Atlin area.

-Burns Lake: 11 (20) properties worth $3 million ($5 million) have changed hands since January 1st.
-At the end of March there were 55 (19) properties of all types available for sale through the MLS® in the Burns Lake area.
+Burns Lake: So far this year 41 properties worth $12.1 million have been reported sold through MLS® compared to 60 properties worth $16.5 million in the first nine months of 2022.
+At the end of September, there were 70 properties of all types available for sale through the MLS® in the Burns Lake area.

 REALTOR® and MLS® trademarks owned or controlled by The Canadian Real Estate Association.
 Used under license.